 Do you only have 2 days in Miami and want to know the best activities and things to do in Miami?
 Our Miami 2-day itinerary is just what you need to maximize your time and experience this metropolitan city like a local.

 Get ready to drop the top of your convertible as we take the sun and plunge into the city!
-Take the city by speedboat, go on a food tasting and walking tour, or hop on a scenic bike ride.
+Take the city by speedboat, take a food-tasting and walking tour, or hop on a scenic bike ride.

-Discover Miami and make unforgettable memories that will last a lifetime.
+Discover Miami and make unforgettable memories, in just two days in Miami that will last a lifetime.

 This post contains affiliate links, meaning if you buy something through one of these links, we may earn a small commission, at no extra cost to you.
 Please read our full disclosure policy for more information.